 LONG ISLAND, N.Y. — Story by Race Chaser Online New England Correspondent Kyle Souza — Seekonk Speedway photo —

-For more information on the series including the 2015 official rules, visit www.tritrackopenmodifiedseries.com.
+For more information on the series three races, fans can visit www.tritrackopenmodifiedseries.com.